CDL926666/1_TIBS/zongjie.md

 - **Open innovation is efficient, but if over-dependent on the outside, core technology can be diluted**.
 Companies must balance between open and proprietary boundaries.
 - **Centralised innovation has depth, but if it loses market sensitivity and spirit of collaboration, it can be left behind by the times**.
 - Truly efficient innovation needs to combine the strengths of both, adjust dynamically, and fit the global and digital economy.
 ---

-**Conclusion**

-Centralised innovation and open innovation are not opposites, but are complementary.
-Companies should combine both flexibly according to their strategic goals and industry features. **Through open cooperation, platform ecosystems, and control of core technologies, they can achieve efficient innovation and sustainable productivity growth.**

----

 # TIBS Theme 4: Financing Innovation